Detail of an illustrative print depicting a mealybug infestation on a stapelia

 Side-by-side of a stapelia then someone lifting up the stems at the edges to show beneath.
 A caption on the second image reads "pardon me"

 Next check the nooks and crannies around the base of the plant, especially where stems branch or overlap.
-Then skip up to the tips of the stems, where the tight folds of new growth can hide them—sometimes all you can see are white speckles on the ends!
+Then skip up to the tips of the stems, where the tight folds of new growth can hide them—sometimes all you notice are white speckles on the ends!

 The end of a stem that has pinched smaller and curled over to one side, with powdery white substance around the tip